nx-lr/protea/readme.md

 // "Mount Everest is 8,848 meters tall."
 ```

+If you wish to express the percent sign literally in this context, double it in single quoted strings, or escape it with a backslash everywhere else.

 ### String placeholder variables

 String placeholders are used to create template strings from named, keyed or positional arguments.
 They produce strings from their arguments by calling its `format` method with the specified arguments.